“Hatha yoga is spirituality of the body; it is the most perfect union of corporeal and incorporeal.” - Terri Guillemets

 While this might seem obvious, Hatha yoga is also a great way to become far more flexible.
 Again, this is thanks to the poses you have to adopt.
 In fact, in addition to being great for your mind, you’ll also work on various parts of your body while stretching and improving your flexibility.

 Finally, Hatha yoga can work wonders for your spirit and mind, especially in terms of relaxation.
 With visualisation and meditative relaxation, beginners will quickly learn to manage their emotions and their actions, improve their concentration, as well as better boost our morale and mood.

 Hatha yoga is a complete discipline that is halfway between a workout and meditation and you’ll very quickly start to see some progress over the course of a few weeks.
 The only thing left to do now is to try it for yourself.

 Let’s all head to our nearest gym or sports centre!

-Don’t forget that if the Hatha yoga practice doesn’t take your fancy, you can also get power yoga or Ashtanga yoga classes, do Bikram yoga (also known as hot yoga) or Vinyasa yoga.
+Don't forget that if the Hatha yoga practice doesn't take your fancy, you can also get power yoga or Ashtanga yoga classes, do Bikram yoga (or hot yoga) or Vinyasa yoga.
 While all of these yoga styles are different, they all tend to include breathing techniques (pranayama) and adopting certain yoga postures (asanas).
-Even if you’re not sold on aligning your chakras, the physical benefits of yoga are a good reason to take it up.
+Even if you're not sold on aligning your chakras, the physical benefits of yoga are a good reason to take it up.

 If you don't feel comfortable attending group classes, don't forget that you can look for a yogi or yoga teacher on sites like Superprof.
 You can be taught yoga poses and enjoy the restorative benefits of yoga practices with your own personal instructor all while gaining a deeper spiritual understanding of the yoga philosophy.